Salutes Asian Rock from the 60's-70's

 I particularly enjoyed the cool fuzz guitar of Sroeng Santi's "Baa Baa Buam Buam" and "Nam Nun Pang", as well as the Black Sabbath

-"Iron Man" riffage of "Kuen Kuen Leung Lueng", the anthemic shout-singing of Teungjai Bunpraruksa "Kanong Krung" and the
+"Iron Man" riffage of "Kuen Kuen Leung Lueng", the anthemic shout-singing of Teungjai Bunpraruksa "Kanong Krung"

 stop-start comedic stylings of Plearn Promdan, whose song "Kosos Tee Det" seemed to translate to a ghost having acne!!